The Fundamentals of Fiberglass

-Composites are materials made up of individual components whose combined physical strength exceeds the properties of either of them individually.
-In the case of composite laminates, there two basic elements involved: fibrous reinforcement, like fiberglass, and resin.
+Composites are materials made up of individual components, whose combined physical strength exceeds the properties of either of them individually.
+In the case of composite laminates, there are two basic elements involved: fibrous reinforcement (such as Fiberglass or Carbon Fiber) and resin.
 These two elements are not meant to be used exclusively—they are meant to be combined.
 In doing so, they bond mechanically and chemically to form a hard, laminate part that cannot be reformed.

 Think in terms of a boat.
 Many boats are made using fiberglass, which begins as a textile—like a long piece of fabric that comes on a roll.
 Fiberglass is laid into a mold that will create the boat's hull.
 A resin, in liquid form, is catalyzed and applied to the fiberglass in-mold.
 It will cure and bond to the fiberglass chemically, producing a great deal of heat (called thermosetting).
 Multiple layers and various techniques are involved, but your end result is the boat.